 Radicchio is a leafy chicory which has been grown here in Italy since the 1600s.
 It’s very popular here in Veneto, as well as, Trentino and Friuli Venezia Giulia.
 There are different types of radicchio.
 Among the most common is ‘radicchio di Treviso’ which looks like Belgian endive.
 That’s the type I used for this radicchio pasticcio.

 Also widely available here are ‘radicchio di Chioggia’ which is round and looks a bit like a purple cabbage and ‘Tardivo’ radicchio, which resembles flowers.
 Italians use a lot of radicchio in salads.
-But, they also cook it in risotto and with pasta, like in this radicchio pasticcio recipe.
+But, they also cook it in risotto and with pasta, like in this radicchio pasticcio recipe or this farfalle pasta with radicchio and sausage.

-This is a very ancient cheese that originally comes from the Taleggio valley near Bergamo.
-Apparently, they first made it there in the 10th century!!
-Taleggio is eaten on its own or used in cooking.
 It melts really well and is great in a risotto or with polenta.
-Instead of taleggio, which may be difficult to find outside of Italy, you can use brie, scamorza, robiola or fontina.
+Instead of taleggio, which may be difficult to find outside of Italy, you can use brie, scamorza, robiola or fontina in your radicchio lasagna..

 The pasta